opendocsg/slw-judgments-backfill/2015_SGCA_5/report.md

 **_Should contractual principles of offer and acceptance apply generally to the offer to settle regime under O 22A?_**

-44     The High Court decisions of _Chia Kim Huay_ and _S & E Tec h Pte Ltd v Western Elec tric Pac ific Pte Ltd and another_ [2006] 2 SLR(R) 7 appear to answer the question in the affirmative unless a particular contractual principle was expressly excluded by O 22A.
+44     The High Court decisions of _Chia Kim Huay_ and _S & E Tec h Pte Ltd v Western Elec tric Pac ific Pte Ltd and another_ <span class="citation">[2006] 2 SLR(R) 7</span> appear to answer the question in the affirmative unless a particular contractual principle was expressly excluded by O 22A.
 We pause to observe that in both these decisions, the courts did not sufficiently explore why an application of contractual principles should be the default position, and why such principles should only be displaced where expressly stipulated for in the rules.

 45     In this regard, two sets of provisions in O 22A are especially significant.
 The first is O 22A r 3 which provides: